pragmagrid/perfsonar/README.rst

           /var 35-40Gb
           /export (the rest of the disk)

    #.
-When you get to the screen `Install perfSONAR WebUI Frontend` select
+When you get to the screen *Install perfSONAR WebUI Frontend* select
-      `Install WebUI on Frontend`.
+      *Install WebUI on Frontend*.

    Once the installation finishes the host will reboot and is ready for login.

 #. **Select a username and a password for the web admin interface**

-   Login as root on a server console and  when prompted select username and password that will be used by perfSONAR.
+   Login as root on a server console and  when prompted select username and password that will be used for perfSONAR.

 #. **Configure the mesh client**